Dynamics and frictional dissipation from treading in the puddle: Theoretical models

 \subsection{Stage I: reversible}

 An analytic expression of $H^{\star }$ is possible by optimizing the total energy of the system with respect to $r_{t}$:

-where the water column has been approximated by a uniform cylinder, and $\sigma_{lg}$, $\sigma_{ls}$, and $\sigma_{gs}$ are the surface tension constant for liquid-vapor, liquid-solid, and vapor-solid interfaces.
-We know from Young's formula that $\Delta \sigma\equiv \sigma_{gs}+\sigma_{lg}-\sigma_{ls}$ is positive definite.
-Therefore, the quadratic equation of Eq.(\ref{total}) will bend downward at
+where the water column has been approximated by a uniform cylinder, $\rho$ denotes the mass density of water, and $\sigma_{lg}$, $\sigma_{ls}$, and $\sigma_{gs}$ are the surface tension constant for liquid-vapor, liquid-solid, and vapor-solid interfaces.
+The force $F$ required to pull the cylinder can be obtained by differentiating Eq. \eqref{total} to $H$.
+The predicted linear relation matches the data in Fig. \ref{force}.

-when $H$ is small, as shown numerically in Fig. \ref{H_star theory}.
-Since $r^\star< R$, $r_{t}$ will remain at $R$ to avoid costing energy until $H$ is big enough to render $r^\star\ge R$ and trigger an irreversible shrinkage for $r_t$.
-The threshold value $H^{\star }$ can thus be obtained by setting Eq.(\ref{rstar}) equal $R$: